genblue/endpandemics-brand/README.md

 # End Pandemics - Media kit

-This repository contains assets for alliance and campaign partners for sharing across various social channels.
+This repository contains assets for press, alliance, and campaign partners for distribution across social and broadcast channels.

 ## PRIMARY MESSAGE